Ibrahim Mohammed Awal

 Ibrahim Mohammed Awal (born 1962) is a Ghanaian journalist, marketer, entrepreneur and politician.
-He also served as CEO of Graphic Communications Group and Chase Petroleum.
+He was CEO of Graphic Communications Group and Chase Petroleum.
 He is a member of the New Patriotic Party and has served as Minister of Business Development of Ghana since 2017.
-He is currently the Minister for Tourism, Arts and Culture.
+He was the Minister for Tourism, Arts and Culture.

 Educational life

 Ibrahim Awal attended Ghana Senior High School in the Northern Region of Ghana before proceeding to the Ghana Institute of Journalism in Accra.
 He holds a Masters in Applied Business Research from the Swiss Business School, Switzerland, and an Executive Masters in Business Administration from the University of Ghana Business School, Legon.
 He obtained a master's degree in International Journalism from the University of Wales, United Kingdom.
 As of January 2017, he was pursuing a Doctor of Philosophy in Business Administration at the Swiss Business School.

 Working life

 After completing the school of journalism, Mohammed Awal joined the Graphic Communications Group Limited first as a reporter and later page editor.
 He was promoted to the position of general manager for marketing after a brief stint as the advertising manager.
 He was appointed as chief executive officer of the company in 2007.
-He resigned in 2010 to take up the position of managing director of Chase Petroleum — a down stream oil marketing company.
+He resigned in 2010 to take up the position of managing director of Chase Petroleum — a downstream oil marketing company.
 In 2009, he was awarded the Marketing Man of the year for his contribution towards marketing in Ghana by the Chartered Institute of Marketing Ghana.

 At the time of his appointment, Mohammed Awal was the CEO of Marble Communication Group Limited, a private publishing house in Ghana.